classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe.md

     ---

-3. Click on Select Events dropdown -> write Checkout in the search -> Click on Checkout to select all Checkout events -> click Update Endpoint.
+3. Click on Select Events dropdown -> Search for Checkout -> Select all Checkout events -> Click Update Endpoint.

     ---